There Is Another Way To Make Divorce And Child Custody Decisions

 Learn More About How Mediation May Benefit You

 I have extensive experience as an attorney and a mediator.
 You can rely on my knowledge of the law and of the ways mediation can help you through your family law matter.
-Please call me at 727-490-8877 or send an email to schedule your free initial consultation.
+Please call me at 727-490-8877 or send an email to schedule your initial consultation.